Chaos Engineering

 Chaos Engineering is not “antifragility.”
 Nassim Taleb’s “antifragile” refers to systems that get stronger when exposed to random stress (Taleb, 2012).
 Chaos Engineering educates human operators about chaos already inherent in the system.
 Antifragility adds chaos hoping the system will grow stronger in response.

-Resilience Engineering shows that hunting for what goes right is more informative than what goes wrong, and that redundancy can contribute to safety failures by adding complexity (Hollnagel, 2014).
+Resilience Engineering shows that hunting for what goes right is more informative than hunting for what goes wrong, and that redundancy can contribute to safety failures by adding complexity (Hollnagel, 2014).

-Vary Real-World Events: Introduce failures reflecting actual production conditions: server crashes, network partitions, resource exhaustion, dependency failures (Basiri et al., 2016).
+Vary real-world events.
+Introduce failures that reflect actual production conditions.
+Server crashes, network partitions, resource exhaustion, and dependency failures are all valid variables (Basiri et al., 2016).

-Run Experiments in Production: Only production contains the true complexity, scale, and interactions that matter (Principles of Chaos Engineering, 2016).
+Run in production.
+Only production contains the true complexity, scale, and interactions that matter (Principles of Chaos Engineering, 2016).

 As Jesse Robbins observed, you don’t choose the moment, the moment chooses you.
 You do choose how prepared you are when it does (Robbins, 2011).